-- Clock and data signals are in high-impedance mode (even when no power is applied to the MPLAB PICkit 4 In-Circuit Debugger system). - Clock and data signals are protected from high voltages caused by faulty targets systems, or improper connections. - Clock and data signals are protected from high current caused from electrical shorts in prototype or target systems.
+- Clock and data signals are in high-impedance mode (even when no power is applied to the MPLAB ICD 4 In-Circuit Debugger system). - Clock and data signals are protected from high voltages caused by faulty target systems, or improper connections. - Clock and data signals are protected from high current caused from electrical shorts in faulty target systems.